 Apart from directing various ensembles, Cheryl actively advocates for music education.
 Two education and outreach initiatives she has led recently were collaborative band programmes that involved young band musicians of diverse backgrounds, ethnicities and culture, local band directors, local community bands and a university.
 One of the projects was a 13-week Outreach Collaborative Programme entitled An Uncommon Journey which culminated in public performances in August 2022 at Pentas 1, klpac, hosted by klpac.
 The other was a one-day IMus Wind Orchestra Day – which featured a series of performance, masterclasses, workshops, and podium time, in October 2022 at the Recital Hall, hosted by Institute of Music, UCSI University.

 Cheryl co-founded the Kuala Lumpur-based Birdian Saxophone Quartet in 2000 for which she also plays the baritone saxophone.
 The quartet initiated the “Chamber Wind Project” in 2012 which features distinguished chamber wind ensembles from the region.
-It has presented five editions since which has received significant recognition for promoting the growth of wind chamber playing to a wider community.
+It has presented five editions since then, receiving significant recognition for promoting the growth of wind chamber playing to a wider community.

-Cheryl is currently a Head of Diploma Programme at the Institute of Music, UCSI University.
+Cheryl is currently the Head of Diploma Programme at the Institute of Music, UCSI University.

 Andrea Sim, Resident Conductor & Music Director, The klpac String Orchestra

-Andrea Sim is a diverse musician whose passion for music extends to its many disciplines, leading to her appointment as music director and principal conductor of The klpac String Orchestra in 2021.
+A well-rounded musician whose passion for music extends to its many disciplines, Andrea Sim was appointed Music Director and Resident Conductor of The klpac String Orchestra in 2021.

-Her orchestral experience includes playing as concertmaster for the Malaysian Philharmonic Youth Orchestra, UCSI University Orchestra and klpac Orchestra, and she has performed with the National Symphony Orchestra (NSO), Kamerata Kuala Lumpur, Kuala Lumpur City Opera Orchestra, Yin Qi Festival Orchestra, Selangor Symphony Orchestra, and the Vienna Young Artist Orchestra in Vienna.
+She has played as concertmaster for the Malaysian Philharmonic Youth Orchestra, UCSI University Orchestra and The klpac Orchestra, and performed as a violinist with the National Symphony Orchestra (NSO), Kamerata Kuala Lumpur, Kuala Lumpur City Opera Orchestra, Yin Qi Festival Orchestra, Selangor Symphony Orchestra, and the Vienna Young Artist Orchestra in Vienna.

-Andrea graduated with first class honours on a full scholarship from UCSI University’s Institute of Music with a Bachelor of Classical Music (Hons) degree majoring in classical violin performance under the tutelage of Mr. Ergys Koni and studied in Vienna’s Prayner Konservatorium with Anna Kandinskaya and Barbara Gorzynsky.
-She is currently under the conducting mentorship of Mr. Lee Kok Leong.
+Andrea studied the violin in Vienna’s Prayner Konservatorium for two years with Anna Kandinskaya and Barbara Gorzynsky and is currently pursuing her Master of Music (Performance Studies) majoring in classical violin performance at UCSI University’s Institute of Music where she is on a full scholarship.
+She graduated with first class honours on a full scholarship from the same university with a Bachelor of Music (Hons) degree in classical violin performance under the tutelage of Ergys Koni.
+She is currently also under the conducting mentorship of Lee Kok Leong.